Mohammed007-ui/Sequence-Detector/README.md

 Capture the waveforms and include the results in the final report.

-## Verilog Code for Sequence Detector Using Moore FSM
+## Verilog Code for Sequence Detector Using Moore FSM:

 ~~~
 module fsm_sequence(